-Employees are accountable to their designated supervisor and indirectly to the College's Provost.
+Employees are accountable to their designated supervisor and indirectly to the College President.

-IV.
+III.
 COMMUNICATION OF THE AFFIRMATIVE ACTION PLAN

 The following information describes the methods that the College takes to communicate the Affirmative Action Plan to employees and the general public: